Skip to content

 • Assess which business processes need real-time data?
 What processes could become more proactive?

-• what batch processing will perform better with real-time data?
+• What batch processing will perform better with real-time data?

 • Does AI Agents need real-time stream to take decision?